FRP Structural Sections are Revolutionizing Marina Construction

 Keyway innovation: A critical innovation in the design was the keyway that locks into a matching detail on the floats.
 Thus, alignment between floats is retained and reduces shear stress on bolts.
 By ensuring alignment, you eliminate the risk of tripping hazards.
 This was a key feature in gaining patent status.

 Reduces maintenance cost: Maintenance at a marina can present significant expenses.
 Retightening of bolts is standard practice due to the constant movement.
 As part of the Unifloat Concrete Dock System, the composite waler reduces the need for retightening by working with the self-tightening thru-rod system.
 Thus lowering repair expenses and delivering an estimated service life of 75+ years.

 Engineered for safety: The GFRP waler design has a drilled hole on the outside and a central cavity with a smaller drilled hole on the inner face.
 This allows the nuts to be completely recessed for safety and to avoid damage to boats.

-10x flexural strength: Boats running into pontoons is a common hazard at marinas.
+10x flexural strength: Boats running into pontoons are a common hazard at marinas.
 The composite waler provides high impact resistance and has a flexural strength that is almost 10x higher than timber.
 If a boat runs into a pontoon, it is less likely to snap the waler at the joint between floats.
 It provides an even distribution of loads.

 Standard-compliant: The composite waler is designed, engineered, and manufactured under controlled conditions to meet strict ISO 9001:2015, ASTM, and specific performance standards.